A 2-torsion invariant of 2-knots: The invariant

 Given that the invariant is an intersection number, it is essentially homological in nature -- in the homology of configuration spaces.
 This gives us considerable flexibility in the computation of the invariant.
 The computation here is largely inspired by \cite{BG} and \cite{BG2}, specifically Lemma 3.4 in \cite{BG2}.
 That lemma was in turn inspired by a (yet unpublished) argument of Misha Polyak's describing a clean relation between this invariant in the $(n,j)=(3,1)$ case \cite{BCSS} and the Polyak-Viro perspective on the type-$2$ invariant \cite{PV98}.
-In hind-sight these arguments should also be considered as flowing from the perspective of the Gravity Filtration popularized by Fred Cohen (Reference \cite{Tam} is a good example of an application).
+These arguments could also be considered as flowing from the perspective of the Gravity Filtration popularized by Fred Cohen (Reference \cite{Tam} is a good example of the idea).
+One other similar thread of ideas follows from the integral expressions for Vassiliev invariants involving volume forms on spheres -- in principle our formulas could be viewed as the limiting expressions as one perturbs the volume forms to delta functions.

-For $\epsilon \in \Real$ consider the diffeomorphism of $\Real^n$ given by
+For $\epsilon \in \Real$ consider the diffeomorphism $P_\epsilon$ of $\Real^n$ given by

 This diffeomorphism has the feature that it converts the $x_n=c$ hyperplanes into paraboloids, when $\epsilon \neq 0$.
 Similarly it turns lines into parabolas, with the exception that it acts by translation on the lines parallel to the $x_n$-axis.
 Moreover this is a group action of $\Real$ on $\Diff(\Real^n)$.
 Lines parallel to the $x_n$-axis we will call {\it vertical} and two or more points on a common vertical line we will similarly call vertical pairs, triples, quadruples, etc.